About

 Right now, I'm a resident family physician in Rotterdam, still training daily, creating content, and coaching people online.
 My Kurdish heritage shaped how I see the world.
 Bridging cultures, perspectives, and disciplines is kind of my thing.
 Whether it's medicine and fitness, science and social media, or clinic work and content, I don't believe you have to choose just one path.
 You can build something that connects all of them.

-Want to Work Together?
+Want to work together?

-Whether it's coaching, content collaborations, or just connecting, I'm always open to people who are serious about what they do.
+I'm always open to people who are serious about what they do.